Restaurant Pest Control

 Doors, Windows, and Walls

 - Never leave doors or windows propped open.
 This will invite pests to make their way inside.
-A mouse can sneak in through a hole no bigger than a dime, while a raccoon-size creature can enter through a 6″ opening.
+A mouse can sneak in through a hole no bigger than a dime, while a raccoon-sized creature can enter through a 6″ opening.

 - Be sure to check the seals around all outside doors and keep them tight, pay special attention to any openings between the bottom of your doors and the floor.